Jarre-ing experiences

 Rendez-Vous has a bit of a backstory you need to understand before we can discuss it, so settle in!
 It all started when Jarre was invited to perform in Houston for a celebration of 25 years of Nasa and 150 years of Texas.
 In its final form, the performance was to be played in front of a massive audience, with a light show beamed across skyscrapers in the centre of Houston.

 This scenario might seem a bit random for Jarre, but that’s because I’ve neglected to mention Jarre’s concert exploits.
-His first concert occurred on Bastille Day 1979, when he performed in Paris to an audience of 1 million, putting him into the Guinness Book of Records.
-Solid start… Then in 1981 he gave a series of concerts in China, notable for being the first western performances in China since the Cultural Revolution.
+His first concert occurred on Bastille Day 1979, when he performed in Paris to an audience of 1 million.
+At the time this was a world record attendance numbers for a concert.
+Solid start… Then in 1981 Jarre gave a series of concerts in China, notable for being the first western performances in China since the Cultural Revolution.
 These experiences made Jarre more than credible as a booking option for the Houston concert.
 Perhaps Houston natives ZZ Top would have been more appropriate, but for whatever reason, Jarre ended up with the gig.

 A massive digression regarding authenticity in Jarre’s live performances

 When I turned 17 I shelled out for a VHS tape of Jarre’s Houston performance (I think it was about $40 - oh the extravagance!).
-Now it may be a function of the video edit but what Jarre appeared to be doing on stage had no correlation to the music, and it left leaving me wondering if he was merely pretending.
-To be fair, the vid does suggest Jarre’s semi-circular keyboard controlled the lighting in some way, but the fact it was shaped like a keyboard with keys kind of implied it would make sound.
-Similarly, when Jarre was supposedly playing a “laser harp” - a way of triggering a synthesiser by interrupting a laser beam - his “performance” didn’t quite match the notes.
+Now it may be a function of the video edit but what Jarre appeared to be doing on stage had no correlation with the music, and it left me wondering if he was merely pretending.
+To be fair, the vid does suggest Jarre’s semi-circular keyboard controlled the lighting in some way, but the fact it was shaped like a keyboard with keys kind of implied it made sound.
+Most notanly, when Jarre was supposedly playing a “laser harp” - a rig which allows notes to be triggered by interrupting a laser beam - his “performance” didn’t quite match the notes.

-For starters it’s difficult to replicate a multitrack recording live, esp with the limitations of 80s synth hardware.
-There’s one strategy that could work: create a new mix from the original multitrack including some tracks but omit others, and have musicians perform those parts.
-A good example of this is Depeche Mode’s 101 concert, Fletch’s uncertain contributions not withstanding.)
-From the Rendez-vous concert it seems some performers were present, though it’s uncertain whether they were there for show.
-Finding the video a bit suspect because of its editing, I went to the trouble of listening to the FM simulcast of the Houston concert, and found that much of what is broadcast is tracks lifted verbatim from Jarre’s back catalogue.
-The most charitable interpretation one can make from this is that Jarre focussed on performing the Rendez-Vous tracks and faked it till he made it with older ones.
+For starters it’s difficult to replicate a multitrack recording live, esp with the limitations of 70s and 80s synth hardware.
+There’s one strategy that could work: create a new mix from the original multitrack including some tracks but omitting others, and have musicians perform those parts.
+A good example of this is Depeche Mode’s 101 concert, (Fletch’s uncertain contributions not withstanding.)
+From the Rendez-vous concert it seems some performers were present, though it’s not clear whether they were contributing to the audio mix, or were just there for show.
+Finding the VHS a bit suspect because of its editing, I went to the trouble of listening to the FM simulcast of the Houston concert, and found that much of what is broadcast is tracks lifted verbatim from Jarre’s back catalogue.
+The most charitable interpretation one can make from this is that Jarre focused on performing the Rendez-Vous tracks and faked it his back catalogue.

-And there are other factors.
-Unlike the Concerts in China, Rendez-Vous Houston was a one off, so there was less incentive to be live for a single concert than there would be for multi-date tour.
+There are other factors.
+Unlike the Concerts in China, Rendez-Vous Houston was a one off performance, so there was less incentive to be live for a single concert than there would be for a multi-date tour.
 Also Jarre may also have simply not had the time or budget to organise a genuinely live performance.
-Finally, the reality of the Houston concert is that it was primarily about spectable, and music was very much secondary to the light show.
-Having an accompanying concert might have been important, but for an average punter, how the sound got generated (and especially who composed it) was probably of little or no interest.
+Or, contention with organising the light show may have lead to greater focus on that over live sound.
+And indeed, the reality of the Houston concert is that it was primarily about spectable, and sound was very much secondary to the light show.
+It’s not clear how many of the 1.3 million actually heard the music, given that light travels further than sound.
+The music might have been important component of the “artistry”, but for an average spectator, how the sound got generated (and especially who composed it) was probably of little or no interest.
+In other words, the concert could be successful regardless of the origin of its sound.

-That puts paid to the Rendez-Vous Houston performance, but Jarre’s career moved on from there, and in the early 2000s he released Oxygene: Live in Your Living Room, a performance of Oxygene with the entire original arrangement recreated with multiple performers and innumerable synths.
-It’s a great idea and from what I’ve seen of it, seems entirely legit.
-I’m tempted to say that the project is a rebuttal to earlier suspicion and criticism, but I honestly don’t know.
-I’m not sure it’s entirely redemptive, but it’s good that he did it.
+There is a hapy coda to the saga of Jarre and live performance: in the early 2000s he released Oxygene: Live in Your Living Room, a performance of Oxygene with the entire original arrangement recreated with multiple performers and synths sufficient to get the job done.
+From what I’ve seen of it, this performance seems entirely legit, and genuinely impressive.
+I don’t know if Jarre intended the project as a rebuttal to earlier suspicion and criticism, and if it was, I’m not sure it’s entirely redemptive.
+All the same it’s good that he did it.

 Rendezvous with Rendez-Vous

 The only track on the album that I find reasonably decent is the closer, Final Rendez-Vous.
 This is the track that was to feature Ron McNair’s saxophone.
 In his honour the track is subtitled Ron’s Theme.
-It’s an effective track, if more lachrymose than I’d prefer; it’s difficult to tell whether this was the arrangement as orginally intended before McNair’s death, or if Jarre later amped up the misery.
+It’s an effective piece, if more lachrymose than I’d prefer; it’s difficult to tell whether this was the arrangement as orginally intended before McNair’s death, or if, in light of events, Jarre amped up the misery.

-Why is Rendez-vous so bad, and why did Jarre turn his back on the creatively rich sound world of Zoolook?
-There’s so many possible reasons: synth technology was evolving rapidly in the mid 80s, and perhaps Jarre wanted to tinker with new toys that, in retrospect, didn’t sound as good.
-Perhaps Zoolook had been costly to produce, and/or wasn’t as commericially successful as previous albums, forcing a stylistic rethink.
-Perhaps he was simply pushed for time producing Rendez-Vous for the Houston concert, and corners were cut with production.
-Regardless of what I might speculate, the album sold 3 million copies and - lamentably - set the tone for the three albums.
+How did Rendez-vous turn out so bad, and why did Jarre turn his back on the creatively rich sound world of Zoolook?
+I suspect that with synth technology evolving rapidly in the mid 80s, Jarre could have reasonably believed he was creating a sound that had legs, rather than one that would feel crummy and dated in just a few years.
+We can also speculate about other, less technological aspects at play: perhaps Zoolook had been costly to produce, and/or wasn’t as commercially successful as previous albums, forcing a stylistic change that put populism over experimentalism.
+Perhaps Jarre was simply pushed for time to produce both the album and Houston concert, and corners were cut with production.
+In any event, the album sold 3 million copies and Rendez-Vous became the template Jarre’s next three albums.

 Embarrassing music video